 |Expensive to replace.||Bamboo will replenish damaged canes during the next spring growth cycle.|

 Seiridium Canker, Botryosphaeria Canker, and Cercospora Needle Blight are all common diseases that can affect foliage, stems, and branches.
 These are the common diseases that will cause branches or the whole tree to turn brown.
 There are also some root diseases such as Phytophthora root rot caused by Phytophthora cinnamomi, and Annosus root rot caused by Heterobasidion annosum.
 These diseases spread quickly from tree to tree and can eventually kill off your whole privacy screen.

 Possibly the most common reason for these cypress trees dying is drought.
-Unlike disease, drought will quickly destroy your entire planting.
-With some of the recent record breaking droughts across the USA, it’s safer to stick to plants with more tolerance for drought.
+Unlike disease, a drought will quickly destroy your entire planting.
+With some of the recent record-breaking droughts across the USA, it’s safer to stick to plants with more tolerance for drought.
 Just look at our facebook post with a picture taken after 54 days without rain.
 The drought we had last year in Alabama greatly affected cypress trees around our area.
 A large majority of them showing partial foliar damage, or completely dead.

 If you are not familiar with how bamboo grows we highly recommend you read more here.
 How Bamboo Grows

 Bamboo is an amazing plant that grows quicker than any other species and provides a lush, evergreen screen for you to enjoy.
 We love bamboo and hope you choose it as a feature in your landscape.
 We have over 150 species growing at our nursery and can choose the right kind for you.

 What are you waiting for?
 See what bamboo plants we have for you.